Ghulam Osman Yaghma

 Ghulam Osman Yaghma (غۇلام ئوسمان; born 16 August 1956 in Artush) is a Canadian Uyghur politician, independence leader, writer, and poet who served as the President of the East Turkistan Government-in-Exile from November 2019 to November 2023.

 Early life

 Ghulam Osman Yaghma was born in the city of Artush, Xinjiang.
-Upon finishing high school, he was barred from obtaining post-secondary education by the Chinese government due to his past participation in creating a independence organization "to liberate East Turkistan from Chinese occupation".
+Upon finishing high school, he was barred from obtaining post-secondary education by the Chinese government due to his past participation in creating an independence organization "to liberate East Turkistan from Chinese occupation".
 He served as an instructor of modern Uyghur language, literature and estelistics.

 Life in exile

 Yaghma fled East Turkistan (Xinjiang) to Kyrgyzstan on 30 April 1996, two days after China launched its "Strike Hard campaign" against separatism.
 He later fled Central Asia to Turkey in 1999 after he was not permitted to stay in Central Asia.
 In Turkey he appealed to the United Nations High Commission for Refugees office in Turkey and after three years, in March 2002, Yaghma was given asylum in Canada.
 Yaghma is fluent in Uyghur and Turkish, and proficient in English and Chinese.
 He is married and has 8 children, two of which are allegedly incarcerated in the Xinjiang internment camps.
 He resides in Edmonton, Canada.